Skip to content

 List of Time Sources

-SS2 ss2 driven by an external source, used by the scenario simulator v2
+SS2 ss2 externally depends on external source no used by the scenario simulator v2

 Architecture